 Can’t get enough of Kagoshima, Japan?
-Here’s a continuation of my Top Things To Do In Kagoshima, Japan (Part 1).
-And as promised, it won’t be just about food 🙂
+Here’s a continuation of my Things To Do In Kagoshima, Japan (Part 1).
+And as promised, it won’t just be about food 🙂

 5. Visit Kagoshima City Aquarium